 Sam Olens was sworn in as Georgia’s 53rd Attorney General on January 10, 2011.

 As Attorney General, Olens is committed to serving Georgians by defending the U.S. and Georgia Constitutions and upholding the rule of law.

 He has fought for stronger laws to protect Georgians.
 In 2011, he worked with legislators to strengthen the penalties for sex trafficking, making Georgia’s law one of the toughest in the nation.
 In 2012, he spearheaded the first comprehensive revision of Georgia’s sunshine laws in more than a decade.
 In 2013, he led the effort to stem the epidemic of prescription drug abuse with a law that requires pain management clinics to be licensed and regulated.

 In 2013, Olens was elected by his peers to Chair the Southern Region of the National Association of Attorneys General (NAAG).
-As Chair, he serves on the Executive Committee of NAAG and is responsible for coordinating the agenda of the Southern Region.
+Olens currently serves on numerous NAAG Committees to include Substance Abuse, Human Trafficking, Law Enforcement and Prosecutorial Relations, Elections and Financial Services Consumer Protection.

 Prior to being elected to Attorney General, Olens was Chairman of the Cobb County Board of Commissioners, serving from August 2002 through March 2010.